When it comes down to it, work is only one element of a person’s daily life. How can we expand the concept and design a more inclusive Future of Work?

 Extending the frame beyond the nature of work itself enables the possibility to develop design principles and innovation opportunities to create a Future of Work that works for all of us – including the earners.

-During my talk at TODO on January 20th, I’ll be talking about earners in The Future of Work, and will dive into concepts such as:
+During my DesignTO talk, I spoke about earners in The Future of Work, and covered concepts such as:

 - Why we should care about expanding the scope of “Future of Work” to include activities like home-care, parenting, and community participation